Downham Market railway station: Services

-During the peak hours, additional Great Northern services run to the station as well as a single Greater Anglia service to and from London Liverpool Street.
+Additional services call at the station during the peak hours.

 Footbridge

-On 10 August 2009 Network Rail submitted a planning application for a new £1.5 million footbridge, describing the current foot crossing as 'one of the most dangerous in the country'.
+On 10 August 2009 Network Rail submitted a planning application for a new £1.5 million footbridge, describing the current foot crossing as "one of the most dangerous in the country".
 The plan was supported by then station operator First Capital Connect, with an intended completion date of summer 2011.
 The initial application was withdrawn following consultation with local councils, English Heritage and the Railway Heritage Trust and a revised plan submitted in December 2009 following changes to improve the appearance of the bridge.
 However, this proposal was rejected by King's Lynn and West Norfolk Council in April 2010, citing the lack of accessibility for disabled passengers and the effect of the bridge on the Grade II listed station building.

 The foot crossing has since been closed and passengers must now use the nearby road level crossing to switch between platforms.